Updated: December 2017

 - Horizontal Venting: Unlike a other stoves, which requires a vertical exhaust pipe, these have a double walled exhaust pipe that is oriented horizontally.
 This mean you can route it directly outside same as you would while cooking.
 This can make the stove easier to install in theory.

 We recommend hiring a professional to handle this step for you.
-This is a complex process, and involves drilling holes into your walls for airflow and ventilation.
-The average price is between 300 to $1,000 depending on how much work will be needed.
+This is a complex process, and involves drilling holes into your walls for airflow/ventilation.
+Be sure to use the best pipe.
+The average price of installation is between 300 to $1,000 depending on how much work will be needed.
 This may be steep, but it is better to be safe than sorry.
+Additionally, this is pretty much a one time fee considering you’ll be able to use the same holes in your house for a different stove.
 If you are installing on your own then this video from This Old House may help.

-There is less maintenance involved, because the overall burn is cleaner.
-That being said, here are some helpful tips.
+There is potentially less maintenance involved, because the overall burn is cleaner.
+That being said, there are more intricate parts with these products vs. log burners, so you have to be diligent about maintenance.
+We outlined some of the most common

 - Professional cleaning/examination once a year.
 This will take care of hard to reach stuff like vent cleaning, and give you peace of mind.